Generic selectors

 Why Manual Handling Skills Matter

 Correct manual handling techniques are important for anyone working in a physically active role.
-For employees, they help avoid injury and maintain productivity.
-For employers, it means reduced sick leave, fewer compensation claims, and better overall efficiency.
+For employees, it prevents injury and maintains productivity.
+For employers, this often results in fewer absences, lower compensation claims, and smoother day-to-day operations.

 In sectors like construction, improper lifting and carrying can lead to more severe incidents, which often connect with broader health and safety risks on construction sites.
-Understanding how manual handling fits into the broader picture of workplace safety helps you take responsibility for your own health and the well-being of those around you.
+Understanding how manual handling fits into the broader picture of workplace safety helps you take responsibility for your own health and that of the people around you.

 Core Manual Handling Techniques